 Intravenous lines, feeding tubes, epidural catheters and umbilical lines are too frequently connected to the wrong port or device, leading to oxygen deprivation or pulmonary emboli that can cause severe brain damage, paralysis or death.

 If you or a loved one suffered a serious injury due to a tubing error, you should call an experienced hospital tubing error attorney for a free evaluation of your case.
-Kline & Specter, PC, with 60 lawyers, five of whom are also highly skilled doctors, has had extraordinary success in obtaining major verdicts and settlements in medical malpractice cases.
+Kline & Specter, PC, with more than 50 lawyers, five of whom are also highly skilled doctors, has had extraordinary success in obtaining major verdicts and settlements in medical malpractice cases.
 (See our Major Medical Malpractice Victories)

 In one such case, Shanin Specter won a $49 million jury verdict for a young man who suffered severe brain damage due to oxygen deprivation after a tracheal tube was dislodged from his throat and hospital staff took more than six minutes to respond.
 David Caruso was rendered a quadriplegic.
 The award in 2000 set a Pennsylvania record at the time for a medical malpractice case.
 (See the Caruso Case